 Summary

 There are many benefits to creating to do lists, such as being more productive and helping you reach your goals.
 You can enhance these benefits by making lists for different areas of your life and quickly reviewing your lists.
-However, to do lists can get out of hand if you lose focus of working through the lists, instead becoming fixated on the process of creating them.
+However, to do lists can get out of hand if you lose focus on working through the lists, instead becoming fixated on the process of creating them.
 So, monitor yourself and make sure you are actually working through your to do lists.

 As always, leave your feedback in the comments section below.
 Also, please share your experiences of using to do lists in the comments section below as well.
 Don’t forget, if you want to stay up-to-date with my blog, then sign up for my newsletter below.
 Alternatively, get push notifications for new articles by clicking the red bell icon in the bottom right corner.